Table of Contents[Hide][Show]

 Few things can warm up a winter night and raise the level of holiday cheer quite like a brilliant Christmas lights display.
 From New York to Hawaii, South Dakota to Texas, London to Sydney, towns around the world create extravagant Christmas light shows each year.

 But getting the most out of these annual holiday events means prepping the kids, keeping them warm and choosing the right Christmas lights displays.
-Littles might be happy with nothing more than a short drive around around your town to see how your neighbors are lighting up for the season.
+Little ones may be completely enchanted watching Santa light up a Christmas tree in the town square.
 But if you want more, read on for the tips you need to get the most out of your holiday experience.

-There are many different types of Christmas light displays.
-Selecting the right type of event for your family is key to the success of your trip.
+With so many different types of Christmas light displays, selecting the right type of event for your family is key to the success of your trip.

-For toddlers and preschoolers with short attention spans, events like zoo lights, a Christmas tree lighting ceremony or a Christmas-themed light festival with activities will minimize meltdowns.
+For toddlers and preschoolers with short attention spans, events like zoo lights, a Christmas tree lighting ceremony or a Christmas-themed attraction with activities will minimize meltdowns.
 Elementary-aged kids usually veer towards activities like ice skating rinks, holiday train rides or amusement park-type Christmas villages.
-Adults and older teens love photo opportunity heavy events like illuminated boat parades and sit in the car for slow drives along trails that wind through numerous towns.
+Adults and older teens love photo opportunity heavy events like illuminated boat parades and trails that wind through numerous towns.

 If it’s super cold or you want to see the lights with a multigenerational group that includes seniors with mobility challenges, consider one of the drive through Christmas lights displays.
 Gorgeous light tunnels will please everyone and no one wants to feel left out of holiday fun.
 Holiday markets can also offer some members of your party to sit and watch carolers while others get some holiday shopping done.

-Nothing kills a happy outing like a toddler who decides she’s freezing two minutes into the excursion.
+Nothing kills a happy outing like a toddler who decides she’s freezing two minutes into viewing the magical twinkling lights.
 Dress the family in layers.
 Even in the warmest climates, temperatures can dip in the evening when the lights come on.
 Being prepared is key.

 Other things to throw in a bag?
-Snacks, phone chargers, a blanket for hayrides and a thermos of cocoa if you’re feeling festive.
+Snacks, phone chargers, a blanket for hayrides and a thermos of hot chocolate if you’re feeling festive.
 A wagon can make a big difference when visiting walk-through Christmas light displays.

 No, we don’t mean how to make the quickest exit to the car.
 Light displays tend to happen at night.
 Add in crowds and darkness and it becomes easy for a little one to dart away quickly.

-On the way to the holiday light festival, remind preschoolers what to do if they get lost and who they should ask for help.
+On the way to the holiday light festival, review safety pointers.
+Remind preschoolers what to do if they get lost and go over who they should ask for help.
 With older kids, set a meeting spot.
 Line the kids up for a quick photo before heading into the event.
 If they do disappear, you’ll know what they were wearing.

 In all likelihood, your visit will go off without a hitch but being prepared is always good!

 You don’t have to spend loads of money.
-Some of the best displays are free or, if they charge a fee, it’s used to raise money for important community entities.
+Some of the best holiday lights displays are free or charge a small fee to support the community.